Military Macaw

 Training Milestones for Military Macaw

-Successful training for Military Macaw respects this species's advanced - demanding trainability profile and natural friendly tendencies.
+Effective Military Macaw training is less about technique novelty and more about method-to-breed fit, which typically shows as advanced - demanding trainability and friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Military Macaw's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Military Macaw's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources